cloudera/flink-tutorials/flink-quickstart-cdh/README.md

 These classes are called POJOs in the Flink community.
 It is possible to structure the class differently by keeping the same serialization properties, for the exact rules please refer to the docs: https://ci.apache.org/projects/flink/flink-docs-stable/dev/types_serialization.html#rules-for-pojo-types

-Now that we have our record class we need to produce a `DataStream<HeapStats>` of the heap information, which can be done by adding a data source in our application.
-The `HeapMonitorSource` class extends the `RichParallelSourceFunction<HeapStats>` abstract class which allows us to use it as a data source.
+Now that we have our record class we need to produce a `DataStream<HeapMetrics>` of the heap information, which can be done by adding a data source in our application.
+The `HeapMonitorSource` class extends the `RichParallelSourceFunction<HeapMetrics>` abstract class which allows us to use it as a data source.

 Let's take a closer look at this class: